 cases in some

-appear to support
+jurisdictions which appear to support

 their use, and others which apparently don’t.
-All lawyers, however, are universally agreed that clients should
+All lawyers, however, are universally agreed that clients should seek their highly-paid

-seek their highly-paid professional advice on matters of this nature.
+professional advice on matters of this nature.

-If one accepts that there may be some value in them, and the costs are negligible (aside from those arising from the previous
+If one accepts that there may be some value in them, and the costs are negligible (aside from those arising from the previous point), then

-point), then we’re back where we started: what is the “best” way to word them?
+we’re back where we started: what is the “best” way to word them?

 Way back in 1992, a CERT advisory (quoted on RISKS-List) advised the use of something like this for a banner:

 This system is for the use of authorized users only.
-Individuals using this computer system without authority, or in excess of
+Individuals using this computer system without authority, or in excess of their authority, are

-their authority, are subject to having all of their activities on this system monitored and recorded by system personnel.
+subject to having all of their activities on this system monitored and recorded by system personnel.